Wollivan/SquadronLeader/rules.md

 - Optional: Blue d6 for the Ace Bonus dice
 - Optional: 1 70cm x 70cm playmat

 The playing area of the game can be any size.
-Its usually just the entire table but if you want to have a consitent size try 3 lengths of the range ruler.
+Its usually just the entire table but if you want to have a consistent size try 3 lengths of the range ruler.

 At the start of the game each player assigns their choice from 4, 3, 3, 2 to their: